Toocanzs/AnkiJapaneseCardRandomizer/README.md

    * Since it not entirely hiragana or entirely katakana it is still readable.
 You can tell where words start and end still.
 3. Vertical Text: (Disabled by default) Randomly displays the card in a vertical text format instead of horizonal
    * This is for extra practice reading vertical text.
 If your immersion doesn't include vertical text it can be tough to read sometimes.
    * NOTE: This feature requires you to mark what section of your card is your expression field by adding the class name `expression-field` to it.
 Migaku cards should work by default as `migaku-word-front` is also a valid class name to enable this feature.
-To add the class name to your card, edit your card and see something like `<div class="question">{{Expression}}</div>` you just need to add `expression-field` to the class list like so `<div class="question expression-field">{{Expression}}</div>`.
+To add the class name to your card, edit your card and you should see something like `<div class="question">{{Expression}}</div>` you just need to add `expression-field` to the class list like so `<div class="question expression-field">{{Expression}}</div>`.
 The `{{Expression}}` part might be different, it's just the name of the first field of your card.

 # Setup
 After installing the addon through the anki web addon page the addon will be enabled by default.
 Simply start reviewing cards and fonts will be randomized along with katakana and hiragana being randomly swapped.